BoySun045/thesis-closed_loop/README.md

 ## 📝 TODO <a name = "TODO"></a>

 - ✅ Visualize the 2D keypoins in heatmap image
+- ❌ Visualize stage_cost In Rviz
+- ❌ Change Table geometry to be identical with the real setup
 - ❌ Adding the depth & pointcloud via "/camera/aligned_depth_to_color/image_raw" topic from RealSense ROS Wrapper
   - need to use ordered pointcloud, or get the 3D pose from depth image, currently trying the later one
-- ❌ Visualize stage_cost In Rviz
+    - ❌ Visualize the depth bbox via a heuristic first in visulization_msg node

-- ❌ Change Table geometry to be identical with the real setup
-- ❌ Add a customed cpp msgs package, in kp wrapper, and include in the object modelling pkg
+- ✅ Add a customed cpp msgs package, in kp wrapper, and include in the object modelling pkg

 ## 🧐 About <a name = "about"></a>